-Type of Prospective DUR Utilized by Claim Denial Claim Denial Alert MCO MCO/PBM Override Drug-drug interaction ⊠ Yes □ No ⊠ Yes □ No □ MCO ⊠ PBM Therapeutic duplication ⊠ Yes □ No □ Yes ⊠ No □ MCO □ PBM Drug-disease contraindication ⊠ Yes □ No □ Yes ⊠ No □ MCO □ PBM Drug-allergy interaction ⊠ Yes □ No □ Yes ⊠ No □ MCO □ PBM Early refill ⊠ Yes □ No ⊠ Yes □ No □ MCO ⊠ PBM Late refill ⊠ Yes □ No □ Yes ⊠ No □ MCO □ PBM High dose ⊠ Yes □ No □ Yes ⊠ No ☐ MCO □ PBM Low dose ⊠ Yes □ No □ Yes ⊠ No ☐ MCO □ PBM Incorrect duration of drug ⊠ Yes □ No □ Yes ⊠ No □ MCO □ PBM treatment Other - Emergency ⊠ Yes □ No ⊠ Yes □ No □ MCO ⊠ PBM Contraceptive prescriptions limited to 1 kit/month, 3 kits/year Other - Blood Glucose Meters ⊠ Yes □ No ⊠ Yes □ No □ MCO ⊠ PBM are limited to 1 device/year
+Type of Prospective DUR Utiliz ed by Claim Denial Claim Denial Alert MCO/PBM Override Drug-drug interaction ⊠ Yes □ No ⊠ Yes □ No ☐ MCO \boxtimes PBM Therapeutic duplication ⊠ Yes □ No ☐ Yes ⊠ No ☐ MCO □ PBM Drug-disease contraindication ⊠ Yes □ No ☐ Yes ⊠ No ☐ MCO □ PBM Drug-allergy interaction ⊠ Yes □ No ☐ Yes ⊠ No ☐ MCO □ PBM Early refill ⊠ Yes □ No ⊠ Yes ☐ No ☐ MCO \bowtie PBM Late refill ⊠ Yes □ No ☐ Yes ⊠ No ☐ MCO □ PBM High dose ⊠ Yes □ No ☐ Yes ⊠ No ☐ MCO □ PBM Low dose ⊠ Yes ☐ No ☐ Yes ⊠ No ☐ MCO □ PBM Incorrect duration of drug ⊠ Yes □ No ☐ Yes ⊠ No ☐ MCO □ PBM treatment Other - Emergency ⊠ Yes □ No ⊠ Yes □ No ☐ MCO \bowtie PBM Contraceptive prescriptions limited to 1 kit/month, 3 kits/year Other - Blood Glucose Meters ⊠ Yes □ No ⊠ Yes □ No ☐ MCO ⊠ PBM are limited to 1 device/year

 Opioid Medication Policy Changes - Jai Medical Systems is partnering with the Department and the other MCOs to implement more stringent policies regarding prior authorizations for opioids to reduce the opioid-related deaths in Maryland.
-These new policies will be in place by July 1, 2017 and will require prescribers to attest to reviewing the patient's prescription history along with offering overdose prevention options and other counseling.
+These new policies were put in place July 1, 2017, and they require prescribers to attest to reviewing the patient's prescription history along with offering overdose prevention options and other counseling.
 The changes should help improve patient safety across the State.
+Additional policy changes were made in late 2021 to reduce the number of days an opioid naïve member may fill on an ongoing basis to help reduce the chance of the member becoming addicted to opioids.